Candyzorua/java-blackjack/README.md

 - You can reload the state of my application by...
     - Starting from the opening panel, click "Load previous game".

+## Citations
+- Data persistence modeled after JsonSerializationDemo by the UBC CPSC 210 team.
+- Drew inspiration from SimpleDrawingPlayer and AlarmSystem.